Ycaro02/lem_ipc/README.md

 ## Demonstration

 A video demonstration of the project can be found here:
+This video is the old version using mlx display

 ### Graphical Mode (100 players in 4 teams )
 [![Youtube](https://img.youtube.com/vi/W-q01PR-wS4/0.jpg)](https://www.youtube.com/watch?v=W-q01PR-wS4)